The X Factor (British TV series) series 1: Ratings

-This series achieved an average of 7.4 million viewers per episode.

 Controversies

 Cheating

 It was reported in tabloid newspapers that the show's audition process was unfair after Walsh was accused of cheating.
 He was thought to have advised the group Co-Ed on things such as song choices, which caused controversy after it was revealed that he had actually previously managed Co-Ed after they appeared on the Irish version of Popstars in 2001.
 Also, footage of Cowell and Osbourne coaching contestants to argue back to the judges was being auctioned over the Internet.

 Claims of Rigging

 Before the first live show, Osbourne accused Cowell of "rigging" the show by editing footage to make the contestants in his category more appealing to viewers.
 Osbourne attracted criticism again following the final in December 2004 when she was forced to make an apology after attracting what Cowell referred to as "record complaints" over an outburst by Osbourne in which she criticised eventual winner Steve Brookstein.
 This left her place on the show uncertain, although she returned for the second series in 2005.